nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

-# Restaurant Manager - User Guide
+# Chef Duke - User Guide

 1. Introduction
 2. Quick Start
 3. Features
-   - Menu
+   - Main Menu
+   - Recipe Book Management
      - Adding Dish
      - Adding Ingredient to Dish
      - List all Dish
      - Initialize Dish
      - Removing Dish
+   - Ingredient Management by Fridge Storage
+     - Add Ingredient
+     - Remove Ingredient
+     - Finding Ingredient
+     - Using an Ingredient
+     - Listing all Expired Ingredients Today
+     - Removing all Expired Ingredients
+   - Order Management
+   - Todo List
+   - Statistics: Popularity of Dishes
+   - (the below related to tasks should be deleted)
    - Load and save tasks to hard disk
    - Identify dates and times
    - delete: Delete a task